doom-neovim/doom-nvim/docs/modules.md

 - [ ] Can be disabled
 - Plugins inside
   - [ ] [dashboard-nvim] - Vim dashboard.
-  - [ ] colorschemes - Obviously, colorschemes.
+  - [x] colorschemes - Obviously, colorschemes.
+    - Use `colorschemes` to disable it
   - [x] [nvim-tree.lua] - A file explorer tree for neovim written in lua.
     - Use `tree` to disable it
   - [x] [galaxyline.nvim] - galaxyline is a light-weight and Super Fast statusline plugin.